Call of Duty: Black Ops 4: Pre-release

-Critical reception
+Post-release

 Call of Duty: Black Ops 4 received "generally favorable" reviews across all platforms according to review aggregator Metacritic.
 In its 9.5/10 review, Game Informer wrote: "Call of Duty: Black Ops 4 makes a sacrifice that's sure to be off-putting to some with the lack of a campaign, but the surrender of tradition comes with sweeping and significant benefits.
 Blackout is the best battle-royale experience available today, zombies offers crazy customizable co-op, and multiplayer keeps things grounded for those looking for the classic core."
 Electronic Gaming Monthly gave the game 8.5/10, writing: "Call of Duty: Black Ops 4 has made some bold changes to the series, and ultimately, they're for the better.
 The inclusion of a battle royale mode is a first, and even the more familiar multiplayer and Zombies survival mode are not what they once were.
 Changes are always risky, but in Black Ops 4s case, it worked out for the better."
 IGN wrote that "Black Ops 4 has a few rough edges, but any of its three modes make for an enjoyable shooter experience that feel distinct and personalized."
 It gave separate reviews for each mode with Blackout receiving then highest at 9/10, Zombies with 8.5/10, and the Multiplayer with 7.8/10.
 The whole game was given a score of 8.5/10.